PHYS3888/Tutorial_DynamicalSystems/README.md

 Normalize each eigenvector (columns of `v`) by its first value to verify the eigendirections identified above.

-Identify the values of `a,b,c,d` for the definition of the linear ODE and use the BDtoolbox to verify that the vector field is consistent with the qualitative portrait presented the lecture (reproduced below).
+Identify the values of `a`, `b`, `c`, and `d` for the definition of the linear ODE and use _BDT_ to verify that the vector field is consistent with the qualitative portrait presented the lecture (reproduced below).
 Change the initial conditions to verify that you can get the predicted shapes of trajectories shown in the predicted phase portrait.

 ![](figs/LinearDynamicalSystem.png)

 #### :question::question::question: Thinking inside the box :sweat:
-Imagine that these equations describe the water currents, and that apart from a safe region near the origin, evil octopuses :octopus::octopus::octopus: are rampant.
+Imagine that these equations describe the water currents, and that apart from a safe region near the origin, evil octopuses are rampant :octopus::octopus::octopus:.
-A rescue chopper is on its way, in 5 hours.
+A rescue chopper is on its way and will arrive in 15 minutes.

-If you can be dropped anywhere within the safe zone, where would you pick to be dropped to give yourself the longest time in safe waters (and thereby maximize your chances of being saved).
+If you can be dropped somewhere on the boundary of the safe zone (defined by `-1 < x < 1` and `-1 < y < 1`), where would you choose to be dropped to give yourself the longest time in safe waters (and thus maximize your chances of being saved).

-Imagine a box defined by `-1 < x < 1` and `-1 < y < 1`.
-Where in this region would you start the system for it to stay as close as possible to the origin for as long as possible?

 Use the `TimeToExitBox` function to evaluate when you first leave the box (note it adds a tiny amount of noise around where you tell it to start).
 What is the longest duration that you can keep the system in the box?